Forsby–Köping limestone cableway: Decommissioning

 In June 1997 the track was taken out of service and Forsby limestone is since transported by truck.
 By then, the cableway had transported a total of 25 million tons of limestone and been in operation for 56 years.
-This made the Forsby-Köping cableway the longest duration operating in the 10 km-class of cableways (closest second is the Mariquita-Manizales cableway, which was run for 39 years).
-The limestone cableway has since been preserved as industrial heritage, test run each year and subjected to some degree of maintenance.
-In 2003 it was appointed Industrial memorial of the year by Svenska industriminnesföreningen.
+This made the Forsby–Köping cableway the longest duration operating in the 10 km-class of cableways (closest second is the Mariquita-Manizales cableway, which was run for 39 years).
+The limestone cableway was preserved as industrial heritage, with test runs each year and subjected to some degree of maintenance.
+In 2003 it was awarded Industrial Memorial of the Year by Svenska industriminnesföreningen.

-November 2009 current owner Nordkalk announced that demolition is being planned, following unsuccessful attempts to transfer it to a suitable caretaker.
-In December 2011, evaluation for classification as cultural- or world heritage was proposed, but has not been carried out as of early 2013.
-Despite this effort, demolition applications were submitted to the concerned municipalities in June 2012, and is planned to take place during the autumn.
+November 2009 current owner Nordkalk announced that demolition was being planned, following unsuccessful attempts to transfer it to a suitable caretaker.
+In December 2011, evaluation for classification as cultural or world heritage was proposed, but has not been carried out as of early 2013.
+Despite this effort, demolition applications were submitted to the concerned municipalities in June 2012, and was planned to take place during the autumn.

-The International Committee for the Conservation of the Industrial Heritage – TICCIH – was alerted of the urgent situation and wrote an open letter in February 2013 addressed to key organizations including the Swedish National Heritage Board.
-This letter reinforces the singular importance of the Forsby-Köping cableway as transportation heritage, urging the authorities involved to avert demolition and assure its preservation.
+The International Committee for the Conservation of the Industrial Heritage – TICCIH – wrote an open letter in February 2013 addressed to key organizations including the Swedish National Heritage Board.
+The letter urged the authorities involved to avert demolition and assure its preservation.